-Confederate General Robert E. Lee freed all of his family's slaves in 1862 upon the death of his father-in-law.
+Confederate General Robert E. Lee freed all of his family's slaves in 1862 after the death of his father-in-law.
 Lee observed that, "There are few, I believe, in this enlightened age, who will not acknowledge that slavery as an institution is a moral and political evil."

 No comments: